nfagerlund/terraform-website/content/source/docs/enterprise-beta/guides/practices_part1.html.md

 Workspace Contributors want a simple workflow to submit changes to a workspace and promote changes between workspaces.
 They can edit a subset of workspace variables and their own personal variables.

-Workspace contributors are often already familiar with Terraform's command line interface.
-TFE supports them by extending the Terraform CLI — for example, the `terraform push` command executes a run in TFE's environment instead of locally, using TFE's auditing and access control features.
+Workspace contributors are often already familiar with Terraform's operating model and command line interface, and can usually adapt quickly to TFE's web interface.

 ## The Optimal Terraform Workspace Structure